Rahi Chakraborty: National breakthrough and Sufi poetry

 Rahi had been studying Urdu poets and was quite influenced by the Sufi school of thinking.

 That resulted in an amalgamation in his lyrics which form a dichotomy of conflicting principles.

-His topics concerned the youth's aggression, typified by The Wasteland of T.S.
-Eliot and Sufi mysticism.
+His topics concerned the youth's aggression, typified by T. S. Eliot's The Waste Land and Sufi mysticism.

 His songs on MTV India created a stir with compositions like Soundbox and Generation Zindagi getting appreciated by the likes of Kailash Kher and Ram Sampath.
 His following got stronger as on the show he was chosen as the team leader and formed the band Khilaugh which was compared with the likes of Linkin Park and Limp Bizkit as it featured the use of turntables and a blend of aggressive poetry in Hindi which is quite rare in the Indian Music Scene.
 He won the hearts of Indian and Pakistani celebrities like Palash Sen of Euphoria, Shafqat Amanat Ali and Mika.